 - The Megalocnus rodens – this sloth was the last ground sloth to go extinct, which happened approximately 4,200 years ago.

-For additional information on sloth history, check out a previous article titled “Evolution Of Sloths – A Bit Of History“.
+For additional information on sloth history, check out my article titled “Evolution Of Sloths – A Bit Of History“.

 Living The Sloth Life